utrox/helsinki-algorithms-project/docs/weekly_reports/week3.md

     - Encoding in asn.1 format, and storing keys in files

 ### What has been unclear or problematic?
-- I'm fine to use existing [asn1 encoding library](https://pypi.org/project/pyasn1/), intead of implementing that myself, right?
+- I'm fine to use existing [asn1 encoding library](https://pypi.org/project/pyasn1/), instead of implementing that myself too, right?

 ### What next?
 - Public key encryption (Confidentality) with private key decryption